The 21 Best Gambling Movies of All Time (1-10)

 Kaleidoscope — 1966 British film that sounds interesting, staring Warren Beatty as a professional gambler.
 He breaks into the factory that makes all the playing cards at European casinos and manages to mark the decks.
 Interesting possibilities.
 But I have never seen this film, so I can’t include it on the list.

-Lay the Favorite — How did flmmakers manage to blow this one?
+Lay the Favorite — How did filmmakers manage to blow this one?
 Filmed in entirely on location in Las Vegas and New Orleans a few years ago — starring Bruce Willis and Catherine Zeta-Jones about a woman who becomes immersed in high-stakes sports betting.
 I saw parts of the filming in both cities and expected this to be a huge hit.
 The movie lasted about a week in theaters and was blasted by critics.
 It must have been awful, but I admittedly have never seen it

-Maverick — Innocent fun at times, but an absurd final scene where everyone is dealt a monster hand keeps this barely off the list.
+Maverick — Innocent fun at times, but an absurd final scene where everyone is dealt a monster hand keeps this off the list.

 Oceans 11 (1960) — Original Rat Pack flick that set a trilogy into motion some forty years later.
 Great ending and some interesting scenery of Las Vegas at the time, but the movie drags far too much to make the list.